armansomoy/auth-private-route/README.md

 # Context API

-1. Create context (export)
+1. Create context and (export it)
-2. Provider
+2. set Provider with value
-3. set value
+3. use the Auth Provider in the main.jsx file
-4. useContext
+4. access children in the AuthProvider component as children and use it in the middle of the provider